 In the past years, the universe of Marketing has been in constant change.
 The AIDA model (Awareness -Interest – Desire -Action), although still in use, has been adapted to the changes in the marketplace.
-Especially, Digital Marketing.
+Especially Digital Marketing.

 Let’s go through each step:

-5. Justification: Often, marketers succeed at convincing consumers that their solution is the best one for them, but still don’t make a sale due to consumers’ objections, obstacles or inertia.
+5. Justification: Often, marketers succeed in convincing consumers that their solution is the best one for them, but still don’t make a sale due to consumers’ objections, obstacles, or inertia.
 The justification stage is about

 8. Retention: Getting a potential client to become a customer is quite an achievement.
 However, we must focus on keeping them as satisfied consumers.

-10. Advocacy: Satisfied customers can spread the word to a whole new universe of prospects, including their peers, colleagues, family, and friends.
+10. Advocacy: Satisfied customers can spread the word to a whole new universe of prospects, including peers, colleagues, family, and friends.